The How and Why of Installing WordPress on Your Own Computer

 The XAMPP Installation Folder screen

-• On the next screen you’ll be asked if you want to Install Bitnami for XAMPP.
-You don’t need this to install XAMPP so un-check the box and click Next to run the installation.
+• The next screen asks whether you want to install Bitnami for XAMPP.
+You don’t need Bitnami to install XAMPP, so uncheck the box and click Next to start the installation.

 The Bitnami for XAMPP screen